-Despite the unpredictable market environment, it is important that our Members know that the Fund's investment portfolio is broadly diversified, and we expect to perform strong over the long-term.
+The first half of 2022 has been volatile, and we do not anticipate returns to be as strong as we have seen in the past few years.
+It is important that our Members know that the Fund's investment portfolio is broadly diversified, and we expect to perform strong over the long-term.